 I am the author of three middle-grade children's books, and I blog on the side.
 My favorite topics are movies, writing, and pop culture.

-When I was in the fifth grade, I signed up for origami club.
-Every Friday afternoon, the club would meet, our teacher would hand out the origami paper, and she would show us how to make different shapes: boxes, cranes, cats, etc, all by folding thin, square pieces of paper into 3D shapes.
+When I was in the fifth grade, I signed up for origami club at school.
+Every Friday afternoon, the club would meet, our teacher would hand out the origami paper, and she would show us how to make different shapes: boxes, cranes, cats, etc., all by folding thin, square pieces of paper into 3D shapes.

 Of course, we all considered ourselves experts right out of the gate because we could make those paper fortune tellers in 20 seconds flat.
 But it takes a mathematical mind to really understand how to take a flat shape and make it three dimensional.
-I don’t have that kind of mind, and as we learned how to make harder and harder origami projects, I found myself needing more and more help.
-But I appreciate the art form, and it was satisfying when I finally got the hang of a project and was able to finish it in any capacity.
+And I knew even then that origami was not my forte.

 The free 6"x6" paper included with the book.